Legal Requirements for a Marriage or Civil Partnership

 - both give separate notices even if you live at the same address

-- wait at least 28/70 days following your notice before the marriage/civil partnership can take place.
+- give your notice at least 29/71 days before the marriage/civil partnership date.
 The waiting period is assessed on the individual persons Immigration status.
-If either party holds a non EU passport they may be subject to the Home Office Referral and Investigation Scheme.
+You may be subject to the Home Office Referral and Investigation Scheme if you do not have a relevant visa for marriage/civil partnership or idenfinate leave to remain or settled or pre settled status.
 This was introduced in March 2015 to tackle sham marriages and civil partnerships.
 More information can be found on GOV.UK

 - a notice is only valid for 12 months once issued, so your ceremony must take place within 1 year of the date you give notice